-Christmas is coming, so why not earn some extra money from your shopping by using a cashback website?
+We all love to get something for nothing, so why not earn some extra money from your shopping by using a cashback website?

-Every time you buy something from one of these websites you can earn around 3% cashback.
-Although it doesn’t sound like a lot, the money can add up quickly and there are regular special offers to boost the amount you earn.
+On the face of it, 2% or 3% here and there doesn’t sound like a lot, but the money can add up quickly and there are regular special offers to boost the amount you earn.

 How do cashback websites work?